esiwgnahz/EnKF_H2_Gas_Modelling/README.md

 # EnKF_H2_Gas_Modelling

+      This is my first version of data assimilation codes using EnKF with OpenGeoSys, and this case considers water-gas copuling
+      condition.
-      This is my first version of data assimilation codes using EnKF with OpenGeoSys. main_restart.py is the main function which conducts the calculation of EnKF, and utils is the package which can be called by main_restart.py.
+      main_restart.py is the main function which conducts the calculation of EnKF, and utils is the package which can be called by main_restart.py.
 Gas_injection model is the model settings using an open-source software called OpenGeoSys.
       This version is unsatble and also i cannot get a convergence result eventually, and i just want to construct a framework for this